Optimizing View and inverted index query performance

 optimizations.

-Also see the SEARCH
+Also see the SEARCH operation.

 Count Approximation

-operation in AQL accepts an option countApproximate
+The SEARCH operation in AQL accepts an option countApproximate to control

-how the total count of rows is calculated if the fullCount
+how the total count of rows is calculated if the fullCount option is enabled

-for a query or when a COLLECT WITH COUNT
+for a query or when a COLLECT WITH COUNT clause is executed.

 By default, rows are actually enumerated for a precise count.
 In some cases, an

 estimate might be good enough, however.
-You can set countApproximate
+You can set countApproximate to

-for a cost-based approximation.
+"cost" for a cost-based approximation.
 It does not enumerate rows and returns

 an approximate result with O(1) complexity.
 It gives a precise result if the

-condition is empty or if it contains a single term query only
+SEARCH condition is empty or if it contains a single term query only

-(e.g. SEARCH doc.field == "value"
+(e.g. SEARCH doc.field == "value"), the usual eventual consistency

 of Views aside.